deeptools/pyGenomeTracks/README.md

                         By default the space dedicated to the track labels is 0.05 of the plot width.
 This fraction can be changed with this parameter if needed.
+  --trackLabelHAlign {left,right,center}
+                        By default, the horizontal alignment of the track labels is left.
+This alignemnt can be changed to right or center.
   --version             show program's version number and exit
 ```
 <!--- End of possible arguments of pgt -->